juce-framework/JUCE/docs/JUCE Module Format.md

   - (Optional) A list (space or comma-separated) of static or dynamic libs that should be linked in a linux build (these are passed to the linker via the -l flag)

-- mingwLibs
-  - (Optional) A list (space or comma-separated) of static libs that should be linked in a win32 mingw build (these are passed to the linker via the -l flag)

 - OSXLibs
   - (Optional) A list (space or comma-separated) of static or dynamic libs that should be linked in an OS X build (these are passed to the linker via the -l flag)